 I made a perfect playground for you, working late most nights.
 You loved that I made a lot of money.
 Why didn't I question times you didn't pick up my calls or texts?
 I accepted half baked excuses and figured I was working hard for "us".
-I wanted to believe you truly cared.

 I smelled 'Dolce', saw a lipstick color I didn't own on your shirt.
 I knew if I said anything, your fist would fly, connecting with my cheek.
 Then you sobbed on cue, remorseful hot tears of sorrow, softening my anger with tales of your dad's cruelty.
 I always accepted your apologies, dozens of red roses, fine jewelry and Godiva chocolate I had paid for.
 Oxycontin with Kristal champagne took all pain away.

 I came home early that night, parked on the street, opening the door quietly hoping to surprise you.
 You weren't in the living room in your leather recliner dozing off.
 I thought you had gone to bed early.
 I slipped off my high heels and walked down the hall to our room.
 The room was dark and I could barely see a figure under the sheets.
 I began to take my blouse off.